 I can’t wait to share this German smear technique with you!

 This post is sponsored by Beyond Paint.
 This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Thank you for supporting the brands that keep H2OBungalow going.

 Some people might just refer to it as a white plastered brick wall which is what it looks like.
+German Smear is basically a morter wash over red brick.
 You’ve probably seen it on the exteriors of brick homes or on a brick fireplace.
-In our case, adding plaster over a brick wall recreated a dimensional time-worn look on the brick.
-Aged bricks are never perfect in size or color.
-My tutorial adds a lot of dimension and mimics old brick by layering on Beyond Paint before adding a plaster and sealer.
+In our case, adding plaster over a red brick wall and the vintage fireplace chimney recreated a dimensional time-worn look on the brick.

-Adding plaster over brick in the German smear style completely changes a room and adds a ton of personality.
+Adding plaster over brick in the German smear style completely changes a room and adds a ton of personality, texture and a big wow factor.
 The best part is how versatile it is.
 A German Smear wall looks great in a modern industrial setting, a vintage or traditional setting, add some mid-century furniture and it looks like an urban warehouse.
-It’s pretty in a living room, kitchen or even a bedroom.

 DIY German Smear/Schmear Tutorial and Video

 - Faux red brick panel, found at Home Depot

 - Durabond or Easy Sand 90 Joint Compound